Many seniors sign up for Social Security prior to securing Medicare coverage – but doing so is by no means a requirement.

-Seniors who are eligible for Social Security’s retirement benefits can claim them as early as age 62.
+You can begin collecting Social Security retirement benefits as early as age 62.
 Doing so, however, is often not advisable, since it means lowering your monthly benefits – potentially for life.

 To collect the full monthly benefit your earnings record entitles you to, you must wait until full retirement age to sign up for Social Security.
 Depending on your year of birth, that age will fall out somewhere between 66 and 67.
 For each month you file for Social Security ahead of full retirement age, you’ll face a reduction in your monthly benefits that will likely remain in effect indefinitely, unless you manage to go through the motions of withdrawing your application soon after filing it.

-Medicare eligibility for seniors begins at age 65 (though there are certain exceptions to this rule based on medical need).
+Medicare eligibility for seniors begins at age 65 (though some people qualify before that time because of a disability or other circumstance).
 Your initial enrollment period for Medicare begins three months before the month of your 65th birthday, and ends three months after the month you turn 65.